 Late prehistoric times (ca. AD 1000-1600) within the SRRSU seem to have been a complicated mix and coalescence of diverse cultural influences.
-Some taxonomic indications of this diversity are denoted by use of terms such as "Mississippianization" and "Sandyeota" to describe items exhibiting admixtures of material culture traits in the archeological record.
-Shay (1990) outlines some of the behavioral consequences of intraand inter-group interaction.
+Some taxonomic indications of this diversity are denoted by use of terms such as "Mississippianization" and "Sandyeota" to describe items exhibiting admixtures of material culture traits in the archaeological record.
+Shay (1990) outlines some of the behavioral consequences of intra- and inter-group interaction.
 The major cultural complexes of the middle part of this period are illustrated in Figure 10.5.
-Figure 10.5: Later Prehistoric complexes in the Northeastern Plains, AD 1200-1400. (from Schleisier, 1994:84).